mdazamdevops/wisecow/README.md

 ### Policy Details
 * **File**: `/Problem Statement 3/kubearmor-policy-wisecow.yaml`
 * **Description**: A KubeArmor policy that applies to pods labeled `app: wisecow` in the `wisecow` namespace.
-It is configured with `action: Block` to prevent execution of shells, package managers, and the `/bin/sleep` command.
+It is configured with `action: Block` to prevent the execution of shells, package managers, and the `/bin/sleep` command.

 ### How to Test the Policy
 1.  **Prerequisites**: KubeArmor must be installed in the cluster.